-On what was to be our last day in the breakaway country of Abkhazia, we were cornered by three guys while wandering around an old mining town.
+On what was to be our last day in the breakaway country of Abkhazia, we were cornered by three guys while wandering around the old mining town of Tkvarcheli.
 They harassed us, threatened us with violence and, eventually, robbed us of about US$700 in cash.
 It was a shit experience and, for the best part, quite terrifying.

 Here’s what happened…

 We had spent ten days in Abkhazia, predominately in the centre, around Sukhumi, and further north, close to the Russian border, but we decided to spend our final night in the south of the nation, in a small coastal town called Ochamchire, before crossing the border back into Georgia.

 We will, no doubt, write other posts about our travel-related experiences in Abkhazia and expand on the location and history of the region as part and parcel of our travelogues but, for those who aren’t aware, Abkhazia is a de facto country situated on the eastern coast of the Black Sea.
 It was established in the early 1990s as a result of the dissolution of the Soviet Union (December 1991) and a savage, ethnic-related war with Georgia (August 1992 – September 1993) which followed thereafter.

 Once the darling of the ‘Soviet Rivera’ and a popular spot for holidaymakers from all over the USSR, the region is slowly recovering from the aftermath of the war but there is a marked contrast between Sukhumi (the capital) and the northern part of the country and the southern part, which extends down to the border with Georgia.